polygon-miden/constraint-dsl/mir/README.md

-# Intermediate Representation (IR)
+# Middle Intermediate Representation (MIR)

-This crate contains the intermediate representation for AirScript, `AirIR`.
+This crate contains the middle intermediate representation for AirScript, `MIR`.

-The purpose of the `AirIR` is to provide a simple and accurate representation of an AIR that allows for optimization and translation to constraint evaluator code in a variety of target languages.
+The purpose of the `MIR` is to provide a representation of an AirScript program that allows for optimization and translation to `AirIR` containing the `AlgebraicGraph`

-## Generating the AirIR
+## Generating the MIR

-Generate an `AirIR` from an AirScript AST (the output of the AirScript parser) using the `new` method.
-The `new` method will return a new `AirIR` or an `Error` of type `SemanticError` if it encounters any errors while processing the AST.
+Generate an `MIR` from an AirScript AST (the output of the AirScript parser) using the `new` method.
+The `new` method will return a new `MIR` or an `Error` of type `SemanticError` if it encounters any errors while processing the AST.

 The `new` method will first iterate through the source sections that contain declarations to build a symbol table with constants, trace columns, public inputs, periodic columns and random values.
 It will return a `SemanticError` if it encounters a duplicate, incorrect, or missing declaration.
 Once the symbol table is built, the constraints and intermediate variables in the `boundary_constraints` and `integrity_constraints` sections of the AST are processed.
 Finally, `new` returns a Result containing the `AirIR` or a `SemanticError`.